TheUltimateKrtek/GUI-Entity-Framework/README.md

 ### Setting up a WPF and EF project
 Open Visual Studio (or install it with the WPF extension).
 Create a new WPF project.
+We will name it **PokedexExplorer**.
 Install the Npgsql and Entity Framework libraries using the NuGet Package Manager.
-In the Solution Explorer, create a new folder Models.
+In the Solution Explorer, under PokedexExplorer, create a new folder **Models**.
 We will write our tables here.
+Next, create a folder **Data**.
+We will put all our data-handling classes there.
 This step is not required, but it helps keep the project clean.
 Our tutorial will assume this step was taken.

 # Code-First vs. Database-First Approach
 Object-Relational Mappers (ORMs) provide two common approaches for managing the relationship between your application code and the database: code-first and database-first.